 Lifestyle and dietary advice are in integral part of the practice of Chinese medicine and often have a great influence on the outcome of treatment.
-Although ‘lifestyle’ is a relatively modern word Chinese medicine has had plenty to say over the centuries on the subject of “Yangsheng” (nourishing life).
+Although ‘lifestyle’ is a relatively modern concept, Chinese medicine has had plenty to say over the centuries on the subject of “Yangsheng” (nourishing life).

 “Olivia gave me advice on healthy eating according to traditional Chinese theory and she would check my progress normally on a weekly basis, along with carrying out the acupuncture treatment according to the pattern of my menstrual cycle.
 She always made me feel comfortable and in safe hands.”
 (DM and AM)